000xE/vIDsafe/README.md

 - 14/01/2021: 1 hour - Demonstrated some implementations of the projects
 - 22/01/2021: 1 hour - Demonstrated some implementations of the projects
 - 28/01/2021: 1 hour - Demonstrated some implementations of the projects
+- 04/01/2021: 1 hour - Demonstrated some implementations of the projects and discussed evaluation methods

 ### 1-to-1 meetings